 When you think of reading what comes to your mind?
-Do you get excited over a new book?
+Do you get excited about a new book?
 Do you have a magazine subscription that you look forward to every month?
-I have three I am subscribed to, two are food magazines, the other is a pregnancy and newborn.
-To be honest, the food ones make me super hungry just looking at the cover, and I’ve only made about half a dozen of the dishes I swore I would try.
+I have three I am subscribed to, Foodnetwork, Publishers Weekly, and a science journal.
+To be honest, the food one makes super hungry just looking at the cover, and I’ve only made about half a dozen of the dishes I swore I would try.

 Do you have a favorite chair that you like to curl up in when reading?
 Or maybe you enjoy sitting in your backyard while delving into a new book?
 I have a couple of places where I go to enjoy my reading material.
 It’s funny how we become creatures of habit and migrate to the same places.
 Or do you think of reading as a chore, just trying to get through it?

 When it comes to reading and kids, I think of cilantro.
 You either love it or hate it, with almost no in between.
 What do you do to make story time one that is fun, and exciting?
 How can you make reading come alive?
 What are some of the things you do to make it enjoyable?
 Since engaging in regular author visits making reading enjoyable is at the forefront of my mind during any visit.
 Here are just a few tips that I implement when I visit the classroom to make story time even more exciting for kids.

 Set the Scene.
 Arrange a special setting to gather together, pick a place where you don’t usually read.
 Maybe sit outside under a tree, or pull the cushions off the couch to sit on the floor.
 Do your kids have a tree house?
 If so why not try reading there?
 I like to inflate the air mattress It’s a treat for Levi when we pull it out.
 He likes to bounce on it before eventually settling down and then we read a little.